Wiz-Art: 2014

 24-27 of July 2014 — VII International Short Film Festival Wiz-Art 2013.
 Special guests and members of the jury are: Gunhild Enger, Norwegian film director, Kateryna Gornostai, Ukrainian film director, Szymon Stemplewski, director of the Short Waves Festival (Poland), Mykyta Lyskov, Ukrainian director-animator, Volodymyr Tykhyy, art director of the Babylon’13 project, Olha Makarchuk, Ukrainian director-animator, Lisa Weber, Austrian filmmaker, and Ismael Nava Alejos, Mexican film director.
 The competition program consists of 15 short films from around the world.
 The national competition program has 11 Ukrainian shorts.
 Also, Wiz-Art 2014 presents a special documentary program dedicated to short films about Euromaidan and retrospectives of best Ukrainian short film classic of XX century.
 Wiz-Art Film School, an educational block, consists of lectures, Q&A sessions, meetings and workshops with festival guests.

+2017

+October 11-15 - X festival, the theme "What is the theory of life" (with the deliberate mistake of emphasizing the superficial perception of the world, where it is customary to look for simple recipes for happiness, about trying to appear instead of being).
+The program includes more than 100 tapes.
+Jury of the festival: director Svitlana Shymko (Ukraine), director and film producer Chris Dohr (Austria), director and film producer Terez Konz (Hungary).
+The Grand Prix of the festival and the prize of audience sympathy in the national competition went to the film "Pislyasmak" by the Ukrainian director Yury Katynskyi, the film "Technical break" by Philip Sotnichenko was the best Ukrainian short film, and the special award of the Ukrainian competition program went to the film "Kyiv-Moscow" by Anna Lyubinetskaya.
+In the international competition, the prize for the best direction was awarded to the film "Cold and Hot" by Marta Prus (Poland), the prize for the best cinematography was awarded to the film "Lighting" directed by Marzio Miranda Perez (Brazil), the prize for the best screenplay was awarded to the film "Fat Guys" directed by Sorayos Prapapana (Thailand), the film "Frenchwoman" directed by Yoshi Anyembe (France) received the audience's favorite prize, the film "Polonaise" directed by Agnieszka Elbanowska (Poland) received a special award from the jury.
+Meetings, presentations, film screenings, awakenings, theories, theories and practical workshops took place within the Wiz-Art Lab.
+The out-of-competition program "UA DOC Special" and 6 special film screenings were also presented: Archive films about Lviv, festival hits, COME OUT PLEASE LGBT program, LATE NIGHT SEXY SHORTS, THEORY OF LIFE.
+Physiology, THEORY OF LIFE.
+Proximity and other events.